Suraj052/TaskPlaner/README.md

 # TaskPlaner
-The Todo Website is a straightforward and user-friendly web tool made to assist users in task management and maintaining organisation.
-Users can simply track their progress and prioritise their activities because of its user-friendly interface for adding, updating, and deleting to-do items.
+The Todo Website is a simple and intuitive web application designed to help users manage their tasks and stay organised.
+It provides a user-friendly interface for creating, editing, and organising to-do items, allowing users to easily track their progress and prioritise their tasks.

-## Available Scripts
+## Features

 In the project directory, you can run: